Coverage Map

 $800K to $5M+

 Essex is Connecticut's most prestigious small-town address and one of the few New England markets where the trophy designation is applied without qualification.
-Sitting at the mouth of the Connecticut River estuary on Long Island Sound, Essex proper—with its Main Street, Griswold Inn, and historic boat yards—is routinely named among the best small towns in the United States.
-The upper tier trades on water access, historic architecture, and a community scale that insulates it from the broad market forces that move coastal Connecticut prices.
+Sitting at the mouth of the Connecticut River estuary on Long Island Sound, Essex proper — with its Main Street, Griswold Inn, and historic boat yards — is routinely named among the best small towns in the United States.
 Buyers here are not shopping alternatives.
-They have chosen Essex specifically.
+They have chosen Essex specifically and tend to hold for decades.

 Rhode Island